Top cannabis awards announced during final day of Emerald Cup

 Wisps of marijuana smoke lingered in the air, backlit by orange, red and yellow lights that decorated the cavernous indoor main stage at the Emerald Cup, where awards were handed out Sunday afternoon to fan favorites and top scorers.

 Hundreds of people filled the rows of seats at the Sonoma County Fairgrounds.
-Escaping the rain, they quietly but eagerly awaited to hear the winners.
+Escaping the rain, they quietly but eagerly waited to hear the winners.

 In the licensed sun-grown category, meaning marijuana grown outdoors, Tar Hill of Mendocino County and Rebel Grown of Humboldt were runners-up to Humboldt’s Ridgeline Farms, which nabbed first place for its Green Lantern strain.